-Work scrutiny involves processes that look at teacher practices against a set of success criteria that determine effective marking and feedback that impact learning and enable our students to improve their performance.
-Work scrutiny is about collecting the evidence that we are progressing in terms of marking and feedback, which will enable us to achieve progress in meeting our T&L objectives.
+Work scrutiny involves processes that examine teacher practices against a set of success criteria that determine effective marking and feedback that impact learning and enable our students to improve their performance.
+Work scrutiny is about collecting evidence that we are consistent in our marking and feedback practices, are working towards achieving the school T&L target for the year and are seeking ways to improve the quality of marking and feedback to help the students improve their learning.